 The funds that are paid out to reimburse developers also varies from year to year, depending on the number of developments that have reached implementation stage, and as such the amount in the Public Art Reserve Fund fluctuates significantly.
 As of April 30, 2021, there is \$4,723,895 in the Public Art Reserve Fund.
 Of this, \$1,914,909 is allocated to projects already approved and currently in progress, \$1,682,207 is bound to private public art projects that have been secured as part of approved Development Permit Applications and will be paid out when these projects are ready to be built, and the remaining \$1,126,779 is available for Civic public art projects and programs.
-These funds pay for Civic public art projects and for projects in the Community Public Art Program includes the Community Mural Program and the Engaging Artists in the Community Program.
+These funds pay for Civic public art projects and for projects in the Community Public Art Program, approved annually as part of the Capital Budget process.
+The Community Public Art Program includes the Community Mural Program and the Engaging Artists in the Community Program.